Midland College Lady Chaparral Volleyball Coaches

-January 6, 2011 - The Midland College Athletic Department is pleased to announce the hiring of Tammie Jimenez as our next head volleyball coach.
-Coach Jimenez has been a four-year assistant coach on the Midland College volleyball staff and is well-positioned to continue the advances of the program.
+Tammie Jimenez is head volleyball coach.
+Coach Jimenez had been a four-year assistant coach on the Midland College volleyball staff and was well-positioned to continue the advances of the program.
 She becomes the third coach in the nine-year history of MC volleyball succeeding Erica Elder and Kimberly Boone-Weaver.

 Tammie Jimenez is a native of Alpine, TX (Alpine High School) where she excelled both academically and athletically.
 Jimenez earned All-District, All-Permian Basin and All-West Texas volleyball honors.
 She was also named to the All-District All-Academic team as a junior and senior at AHS.